How would you describe your style of wedding photography?

 I work in an informal and friendly way.
 I strive to avoid the more intrusive style of excessively formal wedding photography but rather reflect the warmth and real joy of the day.
 Everyone should feel relaxed throughout the whole day to make the photography a thoroughly enjoyable part of the wedding for everyone involved.

 My style is informal and I always keep an eye open for the pictures that really make your wedding.
-However I don’t hide away in the background.
-I prefer to document what’s happening from within.
+However I don’t hide away in the background – I prefer to document what’s happening from within.
+No creeping around in the bushes!

 I have recently started to use quiet and unobtrusive (and fully professional quality) cameras that aren’t so big as to scare the living daylights out of people!
 This really does help to put the bride and groom and their guests at ease.
 In the right hands this really helps people feel completely relaxed about having the photographer around.